-Bad Decisions in Prepping for the Exam
+Bad Decisions in Studying for the Board Exam

 5. Relying too much on your instructors to prepare you

 Our brains acquire and retain knowledge best under certain conditions: when we need the knowledge at that moment in time and when the new information has context.
 The majority of learners who are taking courses to prepare for the boards and residents taking their assigned roster of courses assume that if they attend class, listen and take notes, look over the study guides instructors have handed out, and so on, they will be ready.
 Textbooks, handouts, study guides, and slide decks can be a great starting place, but just being present and reading over the materials is not enough to guarantee that you will do well on the exam.

 6. Not leaving enough time to study

-7. Studying in an arbitrary, rather than priority, order
+7. Studying in an arbitrary, rather than priority order

 8. Wasting time reinforcing your strengths

 It is a common error to believe you know more than you do; this mistake arises from ignorance rather than arrogance.
 Psychologists have shown that one of the main differences between strong and weak learners is that the latter have poor metacognition.
 Many learners gravitate toward reviewing and even testing themselves on subjects they already understand rather than delving into topics they are not sure they know very well or at all.
 For example, NEJM Knowledge+ gives you the option of choosing which subspecialty module you want to do first, and allows you to switch between modules at will.
 Would you start with the module you are most comfortable in or with a module you know you are going to answer most questions wrong at first?